Should I use Art-Net or sACN?

 When a light display is running, it’s imperative that connections remain stable.
 A connection that is often overlooked is the IP address of the pixel controller.
 If this address is changed, it needs to remain operational.
 Unicasting through Art-Net requires stability of the addresses of all devices.
 If an Art-Net device loses its IP address, it will need to be rediscovered in sending software for it to become operational again.
 For this reason, Art-Net installations will typically be set up to use static IP addresses.

 Multicasting through sACN works regardless of the IP address of the pixel controllers.
-If something happens to a controller’s IP address (e.g. it is randomly set by a DHCP server), it will seamlessly continue receiving the multicast traffic without human intervention.
-Whether your network will benefit from this behavior will depend on your particular application.
+If something happens to a controller’s IP address (e.g. it is changed by a DHCP server), it will seamlessly continue receiving the multicast traffic without human intervention.
+Whether your network will benefit from this behavior will depend on your application.

 Another factor to consider before choosing between Art-Net and sACN is whether your lighting software and pixel controllers can support these protocols.
 Fortunately, all PixLite pixel controllers provide support for both protocols, so the choice might depend only on what your lighting software supports.
 If your lighting software supports both and you’re still not sure which one to choose, get in touch with the team at Advatek Lighting to find out how Advatek can help you.